 Administrative Offence: § 98 (1) German Residence Act

-When a negligent and when an intentional act of the offender is present is difficult to define in theory and can be even more problematic in practice.
-In any case, the criminal prosecution authorities must be able to prove without doubt that the offender acted intentionally, which in many cases can therefore suggest the possibility of sanctions for an administrative offence.
+When a negligent and intentional act of the offender is present is difficult to define in theory and can be even more problematic in practice.
+In any case, the criminal prosecution authorities must be able to prove without a doubt that the offender acted intentionally, which in many cases can therefore suggest the possibility of sanctions for an administrative offence.
 As is so often the case, the particularities of the individual case must always be taken into account.

 Legal representation in Residence and Criminal Law